doctorfree/MusicPlayerPlus/README.md

 Navidrome can optionally scrobble to Last.FM so if that option is enabled then deactivate the YAMS service.

+**[Summary]** MusicPlayerPlus provides several different selections of services appropriate for a variety of use cases.
+All service configurations require a prior MusicPlayerPlus initialization with `mppinit`.
+Some common MusicPlayerPlus service configurations include:

+- **Basic Music Player Daemon**
+    - Configured automatically with `mppinit`
+    - MPD enabled and active, all other services disabled
+    - Use `mpplus`, `mpcplus`, `mpc`, etc to play music on local system
+- **Music Player Daemon plus Beets**
+    - Configured with `mppinit import`
+    - MPD and Beets enabled and active, all other services disabled
+    - Use `beet ...`, `mpplus`, `mpcplus`, `mpc`, to search, filter, play, ...
+    - Enables the Beets web plugin at `http://<ip address>:8337`
+- **Mopidy Music Server plus Beets**
+    - Configured with `mppinit import`, and `mppinit mopidy`
+    - Mopidy and Beets enabled and active, other services disabled
+    - Use `beet ...`, `mpplus`, `mpcplus`, `mpc`, to search, filter, play, ...
+    - Enables the Beets web plugin at `http://<ip address>:8337`
+    - Enables the Mopidy web client at `http://<ip address>:6680`
+- **Navidrome Streaming plus Mopidy Music Server plus Beets**
+    - Configure with `mppinit import`, `mppinit mopidy`, `mppinit navidrome`
+    - Navidrome, Mopidy and Beets enabled and active, other services disabled
+    - Use `beet ...`, `mpplus`, `mpcplus`, `mpc`, to search, filter, play, ...
+    - Enables the Beets web plugin at `http://<ip address>:8337`
+    - Enables the Mopidy web client at `http://<ip address>:6680`
+    - Enables the Navidrome web client at `http://<ip address>:4533`
+    - Supports many clients available for all desktops, tablets, and phones
+- **Navidrome Music Streaming Server without MPD/Mopidy/Beets**
+    - Configure with `mppinit navidrome`
+    - Use `mpplus -i` menu system to stop and disable all other services
+        - Select "Manage Music Services" from the Main Menu
+        - If active, Stop and Disable MPD, Mopidy, and Beets
+    - Navidrome enabled and active, other services disabled
+    - Enables the Navidrome web client at `http://<ip address>:4533`
+    - Supports many clients available for all desktops, tablets, and phones

 ### Clients

 The following clients are included with MusicPlayerPlus: